 a) Pupil Scanning

-1) Neurological Plasticity (NP): Once a year and after all other visual screenings or work-ups have been completed, one of our NP’s will conclude an assessment score based on the following assessments.
+1) Neurological Plasticity (NPMD): Once a year and after all other visual screenings or work-ups have been completed, our team Neurologist will conclude an assessment score based on the following assessments.

 a) Peripheral Nerves

 2) Sensory System (NSSMD): Once a year and after all other visual screenings or work-ups have been completed, one of our team Neurologist will conclude a Sensory Assessment within the following areas of the brain.

 3) Motor System (NMSMD): Once a year after the Neurological Plasticity and Sensory System assessments and complete workup has been completed, one of our team Neurologist will combine all of your data to map the baseline of all of your individual motor skills functions and timing.
 The areas to be mapped will be specific to your sport, your position, and your physical limitations.

 All physical form is assessed as a SIO Academy athlete in the following areas.
 Every SIO Academy Athlete will have Five Physiological Experts assigned to them specializing in the following areas.

 1) Strength Coach (PSC):Did you know that there are over 640 muscles in the human body and if we count muscle within complex muscles, experts arguably say there are 840 Among those figures, there are three groups referred to as a Skeletal, Visceral, and Cardiac.

 Every SIO Sports Program has revealed that no matter which sport or position an athlete participates in, that at any phrase of any positional action, dozens of muscles in all three groups are constantly at work.
 We take pride at mapping every positional movement knowing at all times what muscle groups are at work.
 How else could we be so confident in formulating a strength training regimen for our athletes had we not understood to this detail.

 Every SIO Academy Athlete is assigned a personal Strength Training Coach and will receive the following…